 “[COVERAGE] is still in development and evolving.
 We are trying to harmonize and achieve interoperability across these different data systems and leverage cloud capabilities that are still emerging.
 This is a non-trivial problem,” Tsontos said.
 “So, although COVERAGE is publicly available, it is still a prototype.
 As part of our Phase-C project that is now under way, we’ll be releasing new capabilities as we have them via the same portal that’s been established online.”

-Currently, COVERAGE’s design demonstrates its potential to use both remotely sensed satellite and in-situ data in support applications pertaining to marine biodiversity and fisheries, as there is a need for a better and more integrated approaches to addressing a range of marine ecosystem assessment and monitoring applications in support of the GEO Marine Biodiversity Observations Network (GEO-MBON), GEO Blue Planet, and other international initiatives related to the United Nations (UN) Sustainable Development Goals (SDGs).
+Currently, COVERAGE’s design demonstrates its potential to use both remotely sensed satellite and in-situ data in support applications pertaining to marine biodiversity and fisheries, as there is a need for a better and more integrated approach to addressing a range of marine ecosystem assessment and monitoring applications in support of the GEO Marine Biodiversity Observations Network (GEO-MBON), GEO Blue Planet, and other international initiatives related to the United Nations (UN) Sustainable Development Goals (SDGs).

 In 2015, all UN Member States adopted the UN’s 2030 Agenda for Sustainable Development, which offers “a shared blueprint for peace and prosperity for people and the planet, now and into the future.”
 That blueprint consists of 17 SDGs, including Goal 14: Conserve and sustainably use the oceans, seas, and marine resources for sustainable development.